 THEOREL 101G The Bible in Popular Culture

-THEOREL 101G | Open schedule | Semester Two 2017 | City Campus
+THEOREL 101G | Open | Semester Two 2021 | City Campus | 15 points

 This course introduces you to the various ways that biblical themes, images and characters have an enduring presence and influence within contemporary popular culture.
 By learning to analyse religious and biblical references found in music, film, TV, art, advertising and the media, you will discover that, even in today’s increasingly secular world, the Bible continues to both influence and be influenced by our cultural, political, and religious landscapes.

 Some of the cultural texts we'll be studying will include: